 Knowing the secrets and being a target of the secrets are different:

-- When people have family secrets everyone who comes along, later on, becomes a victim to those secrets.
+- When people have family secrets everyone who comes along, later on, like newborn family members are next in line to become unsuspecting recipients of those secrets.

-- You may have been abused as a child because the abusing parent was abused.
+- You may have been abused as a child because the abusive parent was abused.

-- You have their frustration and shame and guilt played out on you because of the fact they can’t contain the secret any longer.
+- They are playing out their frustration, shame, and guilt on you all because they can’t hide the secret any longer.

-- They are not about to tell you or admit what happened to them, but they know that it’s become impossible not to react under the pressure and stress of carrying it.
+- They are not about to tell you or admit what happened to them.
+Unfortunately, carrying this secret causes them to react under the pressure and stress of keeping it a secret.

-How It Works: In my experience, uncovering the family secrets was liberating.
+HOW IT WORKS: In my experience, uncovering the family secrets was liberating.
 There were far more secrets than I ever imagined.
-There’s a saying, “Your only as sick as your secrets.”
+There’s a saying, “you’re only as sick as your secrets.”
 If this is the case with you then start a journal.
-This is the place where only you will have access.
+This is the place where you can safely uncover the family secrets so you can begin to see them.
 Write down what you felt happened “back there” when it all began.
 Do this from an objective point of view, so what you are remembering is what actually happened.
-This is easy to do when you go back to the beginning before you had time to think about it and unwittingly assumed the burden of the family shame. ~ Linda Deir
+This is easy to do when you go back to the beginning before you had time to think about it and unwittingly assumed the burden of the family secrets along with the shame. ~ Linda Deir